zkemail/noir-jwt/README.md

 Here is an explanation of the input parameters used in the circuit.
 Note that you can **use the JS SDK to generate these inputs**.

 - `data` is the signed data (headerb64 + "." + payloadb64)
-- When using partial SHA
+- When using partial SHA:
     - `partial_data` is the data after the partial SHA.
     - `partial_hash` is the partial hash of the data before the partial SHA [8 limbs of 32 bits each]
     - `full_data_length` is the length of the full signed data (before partial SHA).